Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

 In the third survey, participants were asked to find:

-\begin{itemize} \item the resulting state after application of an X gate, a Z gate, and a Hadamard (H) gate, \item the probability of finding a particular result upon measurement of a given state, \item the resulting state after a measurement, \item the resulting state after application of a CNOT gate, \item a fully separable state and a fully entangled state (between partially separable/entangled states), and \item a combination of two gates that were applied to transform one given state into another given state (``guess the gates'' (gtg) questions). \end{itemize}
+\begin{itemize} \item the resulting state after application of an X gate, a Z gate, and a Hadamard (H) gate, \item the probability of finding a particular result upon measurement of a given state, \item the resulting state after a measurement, \item the resulting state after application of a CNOT gate, \item a fully separable state and a fully entangled state (between partially separable/entangled states), and \item a combination of two gates that were applied to transform one given state into another given state (``Guess-the-Gates'' questions). \end{itemize}

-The average scores for the three-qubit questions are shown in table \ref{tab:3qubit_correctness} and the average times for correctly solved questions are shown in table \ref{tab:3qubit_time}.
-In the latter, the combined score of part A and part B show only cases where participants managed to solve both questions, i.e., two questions of the same topic, correctly.
-Figure \ref{fig:score_3} shows the combined average score per question and figure \ref{fig:time_3} shows the combined average time taken (for all answers, not just the correct ones).
-Cases where a participant took more than 20 minutes for one question were excluded as we find that these are unreasonable times for these tasks.
+The average scores for the three-qubit questions are shown in Table \ref{tab:3qubit_correctness} and the average times for correctly solved questions are shown in Table \ref{tab:3qubit_time}.
+In the latter, the combined score of part A and part B show only cases where participants managed to solve both questions, i.e., two questions of the same type, correctly.
+Figure \ref{fig:score_3} shows the combined average score per question and Figure \ref{fig:time_3} shows the combined average time taken (for all answers, not just the correct ones).
+Cases where a participant took more than 10 minutes for one question were excluded.